Place notation

 -

 The action of moving from one row to another by altering the order of the bells; or, the relationship between two rows in terms of how they differ.
-(NB: A change can also be another name for a row, which can be a little confusing, though the meaning is usually clear in context.)
 In order to qualify as a change, the following condition must be satisfied:

 - The two rows must have the same number of bells.